angezid/css-to-xpath-converter/README.md

 Although the converter is capture a lot of mistakes, but not all.

 This JavaScript version is ported from C# converter, which is intended to work with an HTML navigator inherited from `System.Xml.XPath.XPathNavigator`.
-C# version is heavily tested, but for now I don't have any idea how to translate these tests to run them in e.g. Puppeteer.
-Currently it's only tested that JavaScript version generate XPathes exactly as C# version does.

 **Note** that generated XPathes may seem not optimised e.g. CSS selector `p:nth-of-type(3)` is resulted in `//p[(count(preceding-sibling::p) + 1) = 3]` instead of `//p[3]`, but it works with XPath of selector `p:not(:nth-of-type(3))` -> `//p[not(self::node()[(count(preceding-sibling::p) + 1) = 3])]` (CSS selector example is taken from AngleSharp tests).